mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

     - delight customers with new features in beta period
     - continuously improve quality by fixing bugs

-This is a huge knowldge dump, but this is for personal use only.
+This is a huge knowledge dump, but this is for personal use only.
 I built products before I knew anything about product management.
 I never heard of it when I was in school (a decade ago).
 When I joined Morningstar and got deep into tech ecosystem, I started hearing more about it.
 It is a contemporary general skillset.
 Products, and mostly digital products are everywhere so it is obvious why such importance on this topic.
 Lastly, [Jason Evanish's Twitter thread](https://jasonevanish.com/2020/01/12/100-lessons-and-spicy-takes-on-being-a-software-product-manager/) which I highly recommend.
 There is so much to unpack, but every single tweet uncovers a larger topic.
 It is a good overview on what a Product Manager does.

 > Knowledge without action, is like having no knowledge at all. - Ted Nicholas